symptomnavi.ch

 Or you notice...

-• You consider your physical changes to be insignificant
+• You don't think your physical changes are important

-• You manage to get used to physical changes
+• You can get used to physical changes

 What you can do for yourself...